 Rather than wiping your boy down with a cold wipe or letting a lot of breeze inside the diaper during the change I want you to keep things as warm as possible.
-Change your baby in the warmest room in the house, perhaps near a heater, and consider using a wipe warmer to make sure the wipe is nice and toasty.
+Change your baby in the warmest room in the house, perhaps near a heater, and consider using a wipe warmer (like this one) to make sure the wipe is nice and toasty.

 Taking these precautions may help prevent your baby boy from feeling the urge to pee until after you’ve gotten the new diaper on!

 By the way, I’ve looked at all the pros and cons of getting a wipe warmer and created a resource that you can find right here.
 They will certainly help keep your little man warm during a change!

 4. Check for visual cues that your boy is about to pee

 This one might sound a little weird but if you want to avoid getting peed on then you will pay attention to all of these tips!

 After getting showered a few times I realized that my boy was giving me an early warning clue just before he started to pee with his diaper off.
 If you pay close attention to your boy’s penis then you will notice that it will stick straight out just before he is about to let it go.

 If you see this happen, abort the mission and keep it covered.
 Once your baby is done peeing you can resume the diaper change and feel pretty confident that you are in the clear!

 5. Cover your boy’s privates with the new diaper, a wipe, burp cloth, etc.

 This is a pretty obvious tip but I constantly see parents that aren’t doing this for whatever reason.